markd315/GitTutorial/README.md

 $ git rebase -i HEAD~n
 ```

-Press the 'i' key to change the following text shown in vim.
+Press the 'i' key to change any of the following text shown in vim.
 ```
 pick fda59df commit 'stuff'
 pick x536897 commit 'things'